Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

 3. **AQI Above Threshold**:
    - **Description**: This job filters cities or states with AQI values above a predefined threshold (e.g., 100).
 It helps identify areas with poor air quality.
    - **Input**: The input dataset, where each record contains the AQI value for a specific city/state.
-   - **Output**: A file containing the cities/states with AQI values exceeding the threshold.
+   - **Output**: A file containing the count of cities/states with AQI values exceeding the threshold.

 ## Example Output